-Updated 31st January 2013 with my latest strategies!
+Updated in 2013 with my latest strategies!

 Although Facebook is the daddy when it comes to social referrals Twitter is certainly not something to turn your nose up at.
 Quite the opposite in fact — I have found that it is far easier to grow a substantial following in Twitter, and by extension, you can actually drive more traffic to your blog from it than Facebook.
 Not only that but I have developed far more valuable relationships with people through Twitter than Facebook.